plavering/RLrobot/README.md

 # Camera
-The camera object detection files include the .pynib file and
+The camera object detection files include the .ipynb file and which prunes and quantizes the weights.
+The other files are used to test the camera system on the Pi5